Qatar country brief

 Recent high-level visits

-November 2016: Visit to Qatar by Julie Bishop MP, Minister for Foreign Affairs
+- November 2016: Visit to Qatar by the Hon Julie Bishop MP, Minister for Foreign Affairs

-January 2016: Visit to Qatar by Senator Colbeck, Minister for Tourism and International Education and Minister Assisting the Minister for Trade and Investment
+- January 2016: Visit to Qatar by Senator Richard Colbeck, Minister for Tourism and International Education and Minister Assisting the Minister for Trade and Investment

-April 2015: Visit to Qatar by the then Minister for Trade and Investment, the Hon Andrew Robb, the first bilateral visit to Qatar by an Australian Trade Minister.
+- April 2015: Visit to Qatar by the Hon Andrew Robb, Minister for Trade and Investment.